 The Performance Co-Pilot (PCP) is a toolkit designed for

 monitoring and managing system-level performance.
-These services are
+These services

-configurations and performance problems.
+system configurations and performance problems.

 In order to achieve these goals effectively, protocol and on-disk

 compatibility is provided between different versions of PCP.
 It

 is feasible (and indeed encouraged) to use current PCP tools to

-interrogate any remote, down-rev or up-rev pmcd(1) and also to replay
+interrogate any remote, down-rev or up-rev pmcd(1) and also to

-created over 20 years ago!).
+archives created over 20 years ago!).